 Which is the Best Log Basket for Me?

-Consider the look of the log basket — there are designs out there to suit all interior schemes.
-Contemporary log baskets tend to me made from materials such as stainless steel and felt, whilst more traditional log baskets are often crafted from wicker, cast iron and rattan.
+An obvious one, but consider the look of the log basket becausse there are designs out there to suit all interior schemes.
+Contemporary log baskets tend to be made from materials such as stainless steel and felt, while more traditional log baskets are often crafted from wicker, cast iron and rattan.

 A log basket should be strong, spacious and stylish.
 Avoid those made from a very open-textured material as small chips of wood and bark are likely to escape easily and make a mess of your floor.

-Those with handles are handy for carrying wood from outside to in.
+Those with handles are handy for carrying wood from outside to inside.

 Get the latest news, reviews and product advice straight to your inbox.